maizzle/maizzle.com/content/docs/templates.md

 <h1>Hello {{ user.name }}, please confirm your email address</h1>
 ```

-If you need to use an escaped Front Matter expression in Layout, like in a preheader variable, you need to double-escape it:
+If the Front Matter variable will be used in a Layout, you need to double-escape it:

 ```hbs [src/templates/example.html]
 ---